The good news is that after seven years of progress we have already achieved, or are on track to deliver, around 80% of our targets.

 When it comes to our own footprint, we have made good progress in almost all areas.
 For example, since 2008, we have cut CO₂ from energy in our manufacturing by 47%, reduced water use by 39% and the total waste sent for disposal has reached 98%.
 We have also made strides in our extended supply chain.
 For instance, by the end of 2017, 56% of our agricultural raw materials were sustainably sourced.

 Reducing the environmental impact of how consumers use our products continues to be a challenge.
 For example, we have only managed to reduce water use by 2% since 2010.
 But it’s not all bad news.
 We are seeing encouraging progress on packaging waste, where we have made a new commitment to ensure that our plastic packaging will be fully reusable, recyclable or compostable by 2025.

-In 2017 we relaunched our Responsible Sourcing Policy, to strengthen our approach and to drive an increase in the number of suppliers committing to the programme.
+In 2017 we relaunched our Responsible Sourcing Policy, to strengthen our approach and to drive an increase in the number of suppliers committing to the program.
 Around 55% of procurement spend was through suppliers who met mandatory requirements of the Policy.
 Our ambition is 100% by 2020.

 We believe that women's empowerment is the single greatest enabler of human development and economic growth.
-We are building a gender-balanced organisation: by the end of 2017, 47% of total management were women, up from 46% in 2016.
-Our Shakti programme is providing work for over 70,000 women in low-income rural communities.
+We are building a gender-balanced organization: by the end of 2017, 47% of total management were women, up from 46% in 2016.
+Our Shakti program is providing work for over 70,000 women in low-income rural communities.
 In 2017, we also enabled 1.2 million women to access initiatives aiming to promote their safety, develop their skills and expand their opportunities.